Skip to Content

 Check out the Cape Fear Festival of Trees

-This year, the Cape Fear Festival of Trees will be held at the North Carolina Aquarium at Fort Fisher (900 Loggerhead Rd, Kure Beach) from November 18 to January 2.
+This year, the Cape Fear Festival of Trees, which is usually held at the North Carolina Aquarium at Fort Fisher (900 Loggerhead Rd, Kure Beach), has to be moved this year due to the aquarium’s renovations.

 Leave a letter for Santa at the Cotton Exchange